cloudfoundry/stratos/docs/development.md

 The standard set of components that exist in the console contain functionality to manage cloud foundry instances and their applications.

-The frontend code is usually found within a 'frontend' folder and contains a struture such as that in app-core/frontend
+The frontend code is usually found within a `frontend` folder and contains a structure such as that in app-core/frontend component, for example:
 ```
 |-- frontend
 |   |-- assets